 The name of a file containing a tomogram in MRC format, typically oriented so that X / Y planes correspond to slices of the specimen.
 (Post-processing may be necessary after reconstruction achieve this orientation.)
 The same volume can be entered on more than one row.

 The name of a file containing an IMOD model for the current volume.
 All points in the first object of the model, and only those points, will be used, with each point specifying the center of a particle to be aligned and averaged.
-(Points in objects other than the first can be useful for specifying orientation in some cases.
-See 2.9 Particle Y Axis Section below, in addition to the man pages for PEET programs modTwist2EM, spikeInit and stalkInit.)
-Typically, the object will contain either scattered points for isolated particles or open contours if the particles lie along filaments, and will be assigned the corresponding type.
+(While not used during alignment, objects other than the first are used by some PEET modeling programs, such as meshInit, modTwist2EM, spikeInit, and stalkInit).
+For alignment, object 1 will typically contain either scattered points for isolated particles or open contours for particles along filaments.

 The name of a file containing an initial motive list, specifying rotations and / or translations required to approximately align each particle with the reference.
 This can permit use of a more restricted search for the optimal alignment.
 The file format is identical to that of the .csv MOTL files used by PEET to transfer alignment information between iterations.
 This parameter is active only if the User supplied csv files option is selected in the "Initial Motive List" section, described below.